00one00/glass-guy-pay-tracker/README.md

    npm install
    ```

+2. Configure Firebase (see [Firebase Setup](#firebase-setup) below)

-2. Start the development server:
+3. Start the development server:
    ```
    npm start
    ```

-3. Open your browser and navigate to http://localhost:3000
+4. Open your browser and navigate to http://localhost:3000

+### Authentication

+1. Register a new account using your email and password
+2. Log in with your registered account
+3. Use the password reset feature if you forget your password

 ### Adding a Work Day